top of page

 • Install bee hotels for solitary bees like mason and leafcutter bees.

-• Use untreated wood with drilled holes of varying sizes.
+• Use untreated wood with holes of varying sizes.

 B. Deadwood and Brush Piles

-• Leave logs or branches in shaded areas for nesting.
+• Leave logs or branches in shaded spots for nesting.

 C. Native Grasses and Hedgerows